FloptimusCrime/Autotag/README.md

 		This is because IE wanted to act like the needy asshole it is and fuck shit up with dimensions.

-Liked it?
-Buy me a cookie and a coffee. :)

 CSS:

 				.taggedName {